 When it comes to lighting your new home, it’s essential to prepare adequately before choosing your lights.
-It’s not just a matter of purely colour and lamp shape preferences anymore.
-There are so many different types of lights, shades, functions, and installation methods available, not to forget keeping in mind the need for energy-saving bulbs and more.
+It’s not just a matter of pure colour and lamp shape preferences anymore.
+There are so many different types of lights, shades, functions, and installation methods available, not to forget to keep in mind the need for energy-saving bulbs and more.
 Each lamp can provide a completely unique ambience to the room.

 So, join us as we discuss all the lighting considerations and processes you need to know!
 Click on the different sections to navigate directly to the specific information!

 - Home Lighting Design